-- When pure cocoa product is sold as a consumer-end product and claimed as UTZ certified, the SCA performs the stock activity trace. - When pure cocoa product is mixed with non-cocoa ingredients and claimed as UTZ certified, the SCA performs the stock activity trace.
+- When pure cocoa product is sold as a consumer-end product with UTZ claim, the SCA performs the stock activity trace. - When pure cocoa product is mixed with non-cocoa ingredients and claimed as UTZ the SCA performs the stock activity trace.